-- 5.3.1 A licensee making public statements on engineering or architectural questions shall disclose if the licensee is being compensated for making such statements or has a financial interest in the issue. - 5.3.2 The licensee shall not misrepresent their qualifications, capabilities, and experience or that of the licensee's organization. - 5.3.3 The licensee possessing knowledge of a violation of the E&A Act or these rules by another licensee shall report such knowledge to the Board.
+- 5.3.1 A licensee When making public statements on engineering or architectural questions, the architect or professional engineer shall disclose if the licenseey are is being compensated for making such statements or has a financial interest in the issue. - 5.3.2 The licensee architect or professional engineer shall accurately not misrepresent their to a prospective or existing client or employer their qualifications, capabilities, and experience or that of the licensee's organization and the scope of their responsibility in connection with work for which they are claiming credit. - 5.3.3 The licensee architect or professional engineer possessing knowledge of a violation of these the E&A Act or these rules by another architect or professional engineer licensee shall report such knowledge to the Board.